facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

       ]
     }

+You can add an `"image_src"` key to an entry of `"dialogue"` to append an image to a chat message.
+The value of the key should be a serialized image, starting with a string such `data:image/jpeg;base64,`.

-For onboarding tasks - tasks used to filter workers, see below for more details - you must additionally set a `correct_answer` field:
+For onboarding tasks (tasks used to filter workers, see below for more details) you must additionally set a `correct_answer` field:

     {
       "is_onboarding": true,